Faysal-Ahmed-Aweys/Quiz-Game/README.md

 ### **User Stories:**

 As a user, I would like to:
-  * See different levels of difficulty to make the game less boring and more challenging and useful while it is also fun.
+  * See different levels of difficulty to make the game less boring, more challenging and useful while it is also fun.
   * Have my score recorded and get a feedback at the end of each game.
   * See the correct answer after i get a question wrong.
   * Questions to be understandable and clear